laptop_chromebook

 • Weight — The campaign weight is applied to all campaign from the same tier.
 You may have assigned multiple campaigns to a single zone.
 The engines pick a campaign randomly by weight.
 Imagine 2 campaigns are eligible to be served in a certain zone: campaign A with a weight of 60, and campaign B with a weight of 80.
 In this case, campaign A will get 60 / (60 + 80) * 100 = 42.8% of all impressions of that zone, and campaign B will get 80 / (60 + 80) * 100 = 57.1%.

 • Booked Quantity — For publishers only: the amount of impressions, clicks or conversions your advertiser has booked.
 It can be either a total or daily amount.
-You have the option to spread events over time (Spread Evenly) or serve most events in the early stages of the campaign (Frontloaded) to avoid underdelivery.
+You have the option to serve them ASAP, or spread events over time.

 • Pricing Model — Add campaign's pricing model so that the Reports give you an accumulated overview of all costs or revenue.
 If you don't see this setting, head over to the page Settings => User Interface and set Pricing Models to Campaign Level.